zscaler/zscaler-sdk-ios/README.md

-# Zscaler SDK for Mobile Apps
+# Zscaler SDK for Mobile Apps - iOS

 Zscaler SDK, part of the Zscaler Zero Trust Exchange™ platform, combines a set of robust capabilities to protect the integrity of your intellectual property, secure network communications from your mobile application, and prevent breaches against your APIs and core backend services.